geocommunity/blog_website/content/post/2023-02-05-calculating-areas-with-vector-and-raster-data-in-r/index.en.md

 DisableComments: no
 ---

 This short tutorial will focus on area calculation in R using both vector and raster data.
-Use the following code to install all necessary packages:
+Use the following code to install all necessary packages

 `install.packages('terra', 'tmap', 'sf', 'tidyverse', 'exactextractr', 'rnaturalearthdata', 'microbenchmark')`